awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

      kubectl apply -f cni-metrics-helper.yaml
      ```

 1. Annotate the `cni-metrics-helper` Kubernetes service account created in a previous step with the ARN of the IAM role that you created previously\.
-Replace `111122223333` with your account ID, *my\-cluster* with your cluster name, and *iam\-role\-name* with the name of the IAM role that you created, or that `eksctl` created for you in a previous step\.
+Replace `111122223333` with your account ID, *my\-cluster* with your cluster name, and *AmazonEKSVPCCNIMetricsHelperRole* with the name of the IAM role that you created in a previous step\.

    ```
    kubectl annotate serviceaccount cni-metrics-helper \
        -n kube-system \
-       eks.amazonaws.com/role-arn=arn:aws:iam::111122223333:role/iam-role-name
+       eks.amazonaws.com/role-arn=arn:aws:iam::111122223333:role/AmazonEKSVPCCNIMetricsHelperRole
    ```

 1. If your cluster's Kubernetes and platform version are earlier than those listed in the following table, then skip to the next step because earlier platform versions use the AWS Security Token Service global endpoint, but can't use the AWS Regional endpoint\.
 If your Kubernetes version or your platform version are later than the versions listed in the following table, then skip to the next step, because the AWS Regional endpoint is used by default\.